hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="place"
   data-contributor="carson-sandell"
   data-location="san-jose">
-  "When I was a teenager, I used to take the 81 bus to the end of the line, which was Vallco Mall.
-It was mostly abandoned except for a lone Sears and a bowling alley.
-There was a tranquility in wandering around a place that was practically empty.
-It was a place free from the chaos of my home life.
+  "It was a place free from the chaos of my home life.
 I could be myself in those brief and fleeting afternoons."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Carson/">Carson Sandell</a></p>
 <span class="timeline-tag place">Place</span>